Our Ultimate Guide to the Best African Safari

 The landscape in Tanzania offers a different kind of safari.
 Magnificent plains stretch seemingly endlessly and its volcanic craters teem with wildlife.
 What also makes the destination unique is the possibility of combining a safari trip with a hike up the mighty Mount Kilimanjaro

 While you can see the Great Migration in both Kenya and Tanzania, the herds spend most of the year in Tanzania.
 Visiting Tanzania during the ‘Green Season’ between late January to early February allows you to experience the birth of the wildebeest.
-Approximately 8,000 calves are born each day during the birthing season, in close proximity to the Ngorongoro Crater area.
+Approximately 8,000 calves are born each day during the birthing season, close to the Ngorongoro Crater area.
 Going on safari in Tanzania during this time of the year promises an action-filled adventure as this is when it’s easier to spot predators.
 The peak safari season in Tanzania spans from July to October when most river crossings take place.
 But it is easier to escape the crowds in Tanzania.
 Some of Africa’s finest safari camps are located in its reserves, many of which offer exclusive traversing rights to the game.

 One elephant walking across the savanna with Mount Kilimanjaro in the background